 The troposphere and ionosphere can make the effective distance from the satellite to your watch longer due to refraction (remember physics? age 15ish).

 Different frequencies of signal from any one satellite can be used to minimise this effect.
 But not all satellites can do this and may only broadcast over one PUBLIC frquency.

 More ion Dual Frequency (JBarbeau Via @Mirko) on medium.com

 Reflection – near the ground (Multipath Effects)

-If you run close to building you will sometimes see your post-run track veer away from the building and into the middle of the road.
+If you run close to buildings you will sometimes see your post-run track veer away from the building and into the middle of the road.
 Your watch is picking up a reflected signal from the building which must have travelled further.
 Hence the maths puts you somewhere other than where you really are.
 I reckon this can give 1-3m of error in my experience.